 The relationship between the individual and the director, executive officer, founder or control person must be direct.
-For example, the exemptions are not available for a close business associate of a director of the issuer.
+For example, the exemptions are not available for a close business associate of a close business associate of a director of the issuer.